 Common treatment options for open bites include:

-Common treatment options for spaced teeth and diastema include:
+Common treatment options for spaced teeth include: